Flu Season Is Shaping Up To Be A Nasty One, CDC Says

 Those are two of the key ways the CDC monitors the severity of a flu season.

-So far, 20 children have died from the flu, compared to a total of 101 last season.
+So far, 20 children have died from the flu, compared with a total of 101 last season.

 During the 2014-2015 flu season, 40 million Americans got the flu, 19 million people went to the doctor to get treated for the flu, and 970,000 people were hospitalized.